temple-geography/GUS-5073-Geovisualization/README.md

 # GUS-5073-Geovisualization
 ## Lecture 1.
 The introduction of Geovisualization
-Introduction of myself,
-My background and research
+1. My background and research
-The introduction of the course and syllabus
+2. The introduction of the course and syllabus

 ## Lecture 2.
 Configure the environment of anaconda environment for Python